 Research Assistant, Energy, Economics, and Security Program

-Prior to joining CNAS, Jason conducted international security and geospatial research at the CSIS Korea Chair, The Committee for Human Rights in North Korea (HRNK), and The Asan Institute for Policy Studies in Seoul, South Korea.
-He also provided four years of refugee resettlement assistance for human rights NGOs aiding North Korean defectors residing in the United States and South Korea through program development and English language training.
-Jason holds an MA in Asian Studies from the School of Foreign Service and a Graduate Certificate in Refugee and Humanitarian Emergencies from Georgetown University; a BS in Spanish and International Studies from SUNY Oneonta; and a Certificate of Completion in Advanced Korean Language from the Korean Language Institute (KLI) at Yonsei University in Seoul.
+Prior to joining CNAS, Jason worked at C4ADS, CSIS Korea Chair, The Committee for Human Rights in North Korea (HRNK), and The Asan Institute for Policy Studies in South Korea.
+He also volunteered as a News Translator for Daily NK and provided four years of resettlement assistance for North Korean defectors through various human rights NGOs.
+Jason holds an MA in Asian Studies from the School of Foreign Service and a Graduate Certificate in Refugee and Humanitarian Emergencies from Georgetown University, as well as a BS in Spanish and International Studies from SUNY Oneonta.
+He also graduated from the Korean Language Institute (KLI) at Yonsei University in Seoul, South Korea.

 CommentaryWhat South Korea and China Do Together on North Korea Depends on Biden

 By Jason Bartlett

 Press NoteCNAS Responds: Week One of the Biden Presidency

 By Richard Fontaine, Carrie Cordero, Chris Dougherty, Jason Bartlett, Nathalie Grogan, Megan Lamberth, Emma Moore, Carisa Nietsche, Ainikki Riikonen & Rachel Ziemba

 CommentaryHow Harsh U.S. Sanctions Are Advancing Chinese and Russian Interests Abroad